How do you know what you know?

 Ours deflects clockwise in the Northern hemisphere and counterclockwise in the Southern due to the direction of rotation.

 Time zones are further proof of rotation.
 As is the movement of every object in space across the sky at the exact same rate (15 degrees per hour).
-The simplest explaination is that they are relatively stationary and we are spinning at that rate.
+The simplest explaination is that they are relatively stationary and we are spinning at that rate (360 degrees in 24 hours breaks down to 15 degrees / hour).

 Paralax explains the apparent movement of stars in space as viewed at different times of the year.

-That's called paralax and is the result of viewing from two different points, in other words the Earth must move around the sun in space.
+This paralax is the result of viewing from two different points, in other words the Earth must move around the sun in space.

 Paralax - the apparent movement of near objects relative to distant objects due to the objects being viewed from two different locations.